PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 ### Requirements

-When running the Kubernetes Agent inside a cluster it will require permission to create and list jobs.
-Consult the Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) documentation to configure this if needed for your setup.
+Running the Kubernetes Agent inside a cluster requires permission to create and list jobs.
+Consult the Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) documentation to configure this if necessary.

 :::tip GKE Permissions
 If you are using GKE to quickly enable the correct permissions you can run: